baladithyab/ai-on-eks/website/docs/infra/nvidia-dynamo.md

 - Automatically discovers and injects image pull secrets across namespaces

 **Restricted Behavior (true):**
-- Operator only monitors the `dynamo-cloud` namespace
+- Operator only monitors the `dynamo` namespace
-- DynamoGraphDeployments must be deployed in `dynamo-cloud` namespace
+- DynamoGraphDeployments must be deployed in `dynamo` namespace
 - Image pull secrets must be manually replicated to other namespaces if needed

 **Example:**